hvl5451/NittanyPath/readme.md

 models.py - contains the information regarding the tables and relations

+views.py - contains the backend logic of the project - basically the functionality of each url

+urls.py - maps the url of the website

+semplates - dir that contains the html templates of the app

+static - dir that contains the static content

+***
+####**Extra Credit features**:

+- Website's UI and frontend
+- admin feature
+- announcements
+***
 ####**How to run**:

 -  Create a virtual env and install the required packages mentioned in requirements.txt